 Watch a video about the CEDC and our work.

-The Metrotimes profiles James Beard Foundation Leadership Winner and Clinic client Malik Yakini from the Detroit Black Community Food Security Network.
+James Beard Foundation Leadership Winner Malik Yakini, Executive Director of Clinic client, Detroit Black Community Food Security Network.

 Model D reports on COLORS restaurant, opened by Restaurant Opportunities Centers United (ROC-U).

 Working Legally in the U.S. as an Immigrant and Your Responsibilities as a Business Owner in the U.S., December 3, 2017.
 Presentation by CEDC Advanced Clinic Student Jesus Narvaez and the Immigration Law Clinic at Michigan State University College of Law, in collaboration with ABISA and CCSC.

 Working Legally in the U.S. as an Immigrant, November 18, 2017.
 Presentation by CEDC Advanced Clinic Student Jesus Narvaez and the Immigration Law Clinic at Michigan State University College of Law, in collaboration with One Michigan for the Global Majority.